yangshun/yangshuntay.com/blog/2019-11-03-front-end-development-enough-career.md

 authorTwitter: yangshunz
 ---

-_Opinions are my own and do not represent the views of my employer._

 I was attending an event at NUS Hackers' Friday Hacks recently where I met an undergrad freshmen who asked me a question regarding Front End as a career.

 <!--truncate-->